comprna/RATTLE/README.md

 ./build.sh
 ```

-# Running RATTLE
+# Quick start

+We provide here some of the most common commands used when running RATTLE.
-**Warning**: The commands and parameters are still under development and may be subject to changes in future versions
+**Note**: The commands and parameters are still under development and may be subject to changes in future versions

-## Sample commands
-Details on each command can be found below, but these are some of the most common commands used when running RATTLE.

 * Cluster cDNA Nanopore reads at gene level with 24 threads
 ```